retrixe/octyne/README.md

   "port": 42069, // optional, default is 42069
   "unixSocket": {
-    "enabled": true, // enables Unix socket API for auth-less actions by locally running apps e.g. octynectl "location": "" // optional, if empty/absent, default is TMP/octyne.sock.PORT (see API.md for details) },
+    "enabled": true, // enables Unix socket API for auth-less actions by locally running apps e.g. octynectl "location": "", // optional, if absent, default is TMP/octyne.sock.PORT (see API.md for details) "group": "" // optional, sets the socket's group owner, if absent, default is current user's primary group },
   "redis": {
     "enabled": false, // whether the authentication tokens should sync to Redis for more than 1 node